ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 ---

-### Iterative Evaluation Pipeline
+### 4. Iterative Evaluation Pipeline

-The framework also includes an iterative refinement stage that improves summaries before final scoring.

-The pipeline begins with an initial summary and repeatedly refines it using rubric feedback and pairwise preference comparisons between candidate revisions.
-At each step, the system evaluates the updated summary using both rubric scores and deterministic signals.
+The stored data then is used to iteravely refine the intial summary by using rubric feedback and pairwise preference comparisons between candidate revisions.
+The inital LLM is reprompted and given suggestions by the judge alongside the stored results to get a new iteration of the output.

 A trend-aware stopping controller determines when refinement should end.
 The controller monitors score trajectories and classifies each iteration into categories such as pass, borderline, stalled, or max iterations, preventing both premature stopping and unnecessary refinement loops.